JvDev-hash/curtinho_url_services/README.md

 ## Security

-The API endpoints are secured with token-based authentication:
+The API endpoints are secured as follows:
-- `POST /qr` and `POST /s` endpoints require an Authorization header with a valid token
+- Most endpoints require an API key in the Authorization header
-- `GET /p/{shortUri}` and `POST /usrKey` endpoints is publicly accessible
+- The URL redirection endpoint (`GET /url/pop/{shortUri}`) is publicly accessible
-- H2 console is accessible without authentication in development mode
+- API key generation endpoint (`POST /apiKey/gen`) is publicly accessible

+>**OBS: Sometime in the future, this will be updated to a Swagger doc page**

 ## Contributing